 Remember it’s Not a Reverse Pivot!

-In addition, the method starts with the weight forward, stays forward, and finishes at about 95 percent of the weight on the front foot.
+This promotes power and prevents power loss.
+The swing starts with the weight forward, stays forward, and finishes with about 95 percent of the weight on the front foot.

 Myths About Stack and Tilt

-- The method is so unconventional that it will injure your back.
+- Myth 3: The method is so unconventional that it will injure your back.

-- You will lose distance off the tee.
+- Myth 4: You will lose distance off the tee.

-Who Should Change to the Stack and Tilt Golf Swing?
+Who Should Consider Adopting the Stack and Tilt Golf Swing?

 Stack and Tilt Reviews – Does it Work?

-The next day the golfer drilled a 3 wood right down the middle of the fairway on his first swing with the stack/tilt.
+One golfer who struggled with making consistent contact reported drilling a 3 wood down the middle of the fairway on their first swing with the Stack and Tilt method.

-One player reported going from hitting high, soft shots with his irons to a more powerful draw.
+Several golfers have reported an improvement in ball flight and distance, with one golfer going from hitting high, soft shots to a more powerful draw.